Baphomet42/Data-Packs/log.md

 # 42dominion update guide

-Ignore this file if you're just using the datapacks.
-This is to log important information used for updating the datapacks.
+This file is to log important information related to maintaining the datapacks.

 ------------------------------------------------------------------------------------

-# 42.datapack ids
+# 42.obj.datapack ids

 Each pack that needs an id will get one.
 The id can be 1 to 99.

-Used for 42menu system, custom model data, entity score, item watermark.
+Used for 42menu system, entity score, item watermark.

 42menu values are 42NNXXX where NN is the id in 2 digits and XXX are the values 000 to 999.

-Custom model data values are 42NNXXX as well.
-After the last custom model data entry for each pack, the default texture should be returned.

-All entities summoned by a pack should have the score 42.datapack equal to the id.

-All items given by a pack should have custom_data.42datapack equal to the id.
+All entities summoned by a pack should have the score 42.obj.datapack equal to the id of the pack.
+All datapack items should include `custom_data~{42components:{datapack:<id>}}` using the pack id, and all other `custom_data` should be within the `42components` compound (and most likely within a compound named after the pack code like `custom_data.42components.portal.`).

+The name `gen` is sometimes used for generic features that are relevant to multiple packs, and can use the id `0` and/or `99`, depending on the use.

++ gen - 0/99
 + xltt - 1
 + newworld - none
 + portal - 3